-Get ready to play ball!
-The A’s will soon call Sacramento home for the next three years, bringing excitement and MLB baseball to Sutter Health Park.
-Located in West Sacramento, Sutter Health Park is surrounded by great spots to eat, drink, and explore before a game.
+Play ball!
+The A’s are back in Sacramento for another season at Sutter Health Park, continuing to bring the energy of MLB baseball to West Sacramento.
+Located just across the river, Sutter Health Park is surrounded by great spots to eat, drink, and explore before a game.
 Whether you’re a die-hard A’s fan or are just there for the snacks and socializing (trust us, we get it), here’s our ultimate gameday guide to make the most of your time in Sacramento.

 Image Courtesy of: Francisco Chavira